Thib's Favorite Heavy Loading Techniques

 On the other hand, find a guy who does a lot of heavy lifting and you’ll see someone who doesn’t change that much regardless of if he’s pumped or not.
 He’ll look just as solid, massive, and impressive at rest than during an intense workout.

-In the bodybuilding world, you can compare the physiques of Flex Wheeler and Francis Benfatto, who were noted “pumpers,” to guys like Dorian Yates, Johnny Jackson, or Branch Warren who are known for lifting in the lower rep ranges.
+In the bodybuilding world, you can compare the physiques of Flex Wheeler and Francis Benfatto, who have noted “pumpers,” to guys like Dorian Yates, Johnny Jackson, or Branch Warren who are known for lifting in the lower rep ranges.
 Granted, Flex and Francis have more aesthetic physiques, but I’m only talking about muscle density and that rock-solid look.

-It seems that lighter training can give the muscles a rounder look because it stimulates more slow-twitch fibers, which are deeper in the muscle.
+It seems that lighter training can give the muscles a rounder look because it stimulates more slow-twitch fibres, which are deeper in the muscle.
 But, this look is only truly remarkable when the athlete is pumped up.